 Given the concern about the economy, Slemrod says consumers are conservative with their money.

 "They see their assets have fallen, their debt has increased, so they take advantage of higher disposable income to cut back on their debt or add cushion to their savings," Slemrod says.

-On the streets of Glenside, Penn., it's easy to find those who say they saved the extra money.
+On the streets of Glenside, Pa., it's easy to find those who say they saved the extra money.

 "Anything I have left over at the end of the month ... is saved," says Mathew Danph, who supports extending — and maybe even expanding — the payroll tax cut.
 "More money sounds nice, whether it's saved or spent."

 Down the street is Sweet Magnolia gift shop, where owner Maureen Haff believes extending and expanding the payroll tax cut would help small businesses.

 "I would like to see the expansion of it," says Haff, "It's just the right time of the year, and people do want to spend."

 "It may encourage them to spend a little bit," says Howard Gleckman of the Tax Policy Center, but he's more concerned about what will happen if lawmakers fail to reach agreement and headlines inform shoppers that they'll be paying more in taxes next year.